MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 So I went through *[Hugo-theme-bootstrap](https://github.com/razonyang/hugo-theme-bootstrap)* which look quite classical but pretty efficient, plenty of widgets which make the blog quite confortable, easy to use and to developp and not too flat.

-Here a quick over view of what this theme have to offer us:
+Here a quick over view of what this theme have to offer:

 ![Center](/HBS-list-feat.PNG#center)